GENERAL SCOTT BOUDIN PAGEANT INFO

 PAGEANT PAYMENT DETAILS

-20) How do I pay for my Scott Boudin Festival Pageant registration?
+22) How do I pay for the my Scott Boudin Festival Pageant registration?

 No. At no time is a personal check accepted.

 Yes, but only in exceptional, rare, and specific circumstances.
-We accept cash only at the door on pageant day.
-Money order and cashier's check are accepted by mail or hand delivery to Scott City Hall as a last resort and only before 5pm on the Thursday before the pageant.
+We accept cash only at the door on pageant day, but a late fee is required.
+Money order and cashier's check are accepted by mail as a last resort.

 Yes.
 We accept business checks if the business is sponsoring a contestant's entrance into the Scott Boudin Festival Pageant.
-Please notify Mrs. Lauren that a business check is coming before placing the check in the mail to Scott City Hall at P.O.
-Box 517, Scott, LA 70583, Attn: Roz.
+Please notify Ms. Lauren that a business check is coming before placing the check in the mail.

-All contestants paying after 5pm on Thursday before the pageant must pay a $25 late fee in addition to the registration fee for their respective age group.
-This applies to online registration and payment after 5pm on Thursday before the pageant as well.
+All contestants paying after 5pm on the registration deadline for division must pay a $50 late fee in addition to the registration fee for their respective age group.
+This applies to online registration and payment as well.

-Yes, you can review score sheets by paying $5 dollars in cash at the Registration Table on pageant day.
+Yes, you can receive a copy of score sheets by paying $10 dollars in advance online at https://scottboudinfestival.com/passes-fees/#!/Pageant/c/112533155.
+Score sheets will not be available for purchase on pageant day.

 DEADLINES & PAGEANT DAY SCHEDULE